 In last hopes to get a six pack, I decided to try a few other diets.
 Just to see what happens because I was still not 100% convinced I’m on the right path.
 I tried to eat gluten free thinking maybe, just maybe, gluten is the reason for my “extra fat”.
 I tried and failed at it miserably because it is a diet.

 Sometime, in between clean eating, high protein low carb and gluten free extravaganza, my mom got diagnosed with a tumour, which we all thought was cancer, and I started doing my research on “what causes cancer”.
+We started eating a lot organic on a budget.
 Somewhere around the same time, a friend posted an article on the side effects eating too much protein.
 Basically, an article about a typical Western diet and a diet of many fitness professionals.
 “But wait, I’m not eating a typical Western Diet.
 Am I?
 It just can’t be me.”
 But it was!
 While I ate plenty of fruits and vegetables, I ate too much protein.
 Which can’t be healthy.
 It just can’t be.
 Too much of anything is not a good thing.

 Considering my mom’s scary diagnosis, I had to let go of eating animal based products every day and dive into full of carbs plant-based dinners, lunches and oatmeal breakfasts.
 You can eat plant-based protein powder only that much.
 I was sick of it.
 So, I just let it go because having cancer is scarier than gaining 5 lbs.
 Since then, I am very sceptical of high protein diets like paleo and Whole 30.
 No matter who says what, when I look at photos and posts of people who follow those diets, it is just too much meat.
 I can’t wrap my head around how wholesome carbs can be worse for us than a steak.
 I am not stupid.
 And interesting enough, people embark on a Whole 30 month long journey and then they quit.
 Because it is a diet which is not sustainable.
 Whatever you lost, you will gain back.
 This is why I preach a clean eating lifestyle vs. diets.
 It has to be day in and day out comfortable eating.
 But we all learn, right?!